MmanawaMarongwe/CDV01_Career_Goals_Reflection_MMAMAR25151_PTO2503_GROUPB_MMANAWA-MARONGWE_CDV01/README.md

     - Project Manager (Tech)
     - Junior Software Developer

-    - MarTech and e-commerce — I've worked closely with platforms in these industries and have seen how technical solutions drive business outcomes.
+    **What piqued my interest;** MarTech and e-commerce — I've worked closely with platforms in these industries and have seen how technical solutions drive business outcomes.

 1. **Alignment with Personal Profile**:
     **How these industries/roles align with my skills, interests, and values.**